Episode 7 - Death of the Prophet Joseph Smith

 Joseph acknowledges that men “may differ somewhat in their opinions,” about the legality of the destruction of the Nauvoo Expositor.
 He then goes on to explain, again, to the Governor their reasoning, and their belief that their actions were legal.
 He, again, reminds the Governor that he and his people have been persecuted and endured “every conceivable indignity and lawless outrage perpetrated . . . since our settlement here.”

 He also turns the conversation to why they’re actually in jail – the charge of treason, which is predicated on Joseph declaring martial law.
 Joseph says, “Who ordered out the Nauvoo Legion?
 I did, under your direction.
 For what purpose?
 To suppress insurrectionary movements.”
 He tries to explain to the Governor that it was completely legal.

 The Governor, however, still disagrees with Joseph’s use of martial law – which, again, years later in his history, the Governor would say would’ve been treasonous had it inhibited a posse issuing an arrest warrant.
 Which, again, was only hypothetical, as the martial law never prevented such a thing.

-The conversation shifts, and the Governor talks to Joseph Smith about wanting to go to speak in Nauvoo the following day to the Mormons.
+The conversation shifts, and the Governor talks to Joseph Smith about wanting to go to speak in Nauvoo the following day to the Latter-day Saints living there.
 He’s not sure if he’ll go yet, but he is thinking about it.
 Joseph asks the Governor if he could go with him.
 Back to Nauvoo.
 To help ease the minds of his people.
 The Governor tells Joseph that won’t be necessary, and that if he goes he’ll go by himself.